Costs of Living

 Can I work while studying?

-If you are in the UK on a Student Visitor visa or for less than
+If you are in the UK on a Student Visitor visa for less

-6 months, then NO, you will not be able to work at all.
-This means
+than 6 months, then NO, you will not be able to work at all.
+This

-you must have access to funds to support yourself while you are in
+means you must have access to funds to support yourself while you

 For the reasons above, you must not rely on work to support